-The following describes the work of the Council over its eight-year existence.
+The following describes the work of the Council over its nine-year existence.
 Work done this year has brought the Council much closer to meeting it objectives.
 The Project Timeline since the announcement of de-accreditation by FEMA is shown in Figure 2.

 Over the last few of years, the greatest challenge and source of doubt about the project has been the continued involvement of the Corps of Engineers in granting permission for most of the improvements to the levee system that the Council has proposed.
 The Corps is an institution that moves very deliberately, is governed by elaborate and extensive guidelines and procedures, most of which apply to federally funded projects but are being applied to our locally funded project.
 This process caused significant delays in the design process, but most of that is now behind us.
-The focus now is completing all construction by the end of 2017.
+The focus has always been completing all construction as soon as possible.